whoadood/drmb/README.md

 <br>
 <!-- project description here -->

-DRMB is a README generator for developers who want the hardwork put into their project reflected in the projects README.
-Engineering software at any scale is a lot of work, DRMB is aimed at aleviating some of the workload by offering an elegant, simple solution for project README files.
+DRMB is a README generator for developers who want the hard work put into their project reflected in the projects README.
+Engineering software at any scale is a lot of work, DRMB is aimed at alleviating some of the workload by offering an elegant, simple solution for project README files.
 Simply enter the project details an viola!

 ### Built With